Witness to Murder: Plot

 Cheryl Draper looks out of her bedroom window, and witnesses a young woman being strangled to death and reports it to the police, but when the killer, Albert Richter, sees detectives arriving downstairs, he moves the body.
 When the police show up to his door, Albert acts nonchalant, and, when no body is found, the police are convinced that Cheryl dreamt it up.

 The next day, Albert puts the body in a trunk and leaves to dispose of it.
 While he is out, Cheryl notices that an apartment on the same floor is for rent, and she is given a tour by the building manager.
 She finds torn drapery, which Albert dubiously re-ripped in front of the police, and a pair of earrings.
 Albert returns and sees Cheryl drive away to the police department with the earrings.
 He pre-emptively phones the police, and Cheryl is accused of robbery.
 The two confront each other at the police station, but Albert opts not to press charges.
 However, the scene leaves Police Lt.
-Lawrence Mathews suspicious.
+Lawrence Mathews, who is also a law student at night school, suspicious.

 Lawrence goes to Cheryl's apartment and tells her that Albert is an ex-Nazi who had been "denazified" and is now an unsuccessful author who is marrying a wealthy heiress.
 The two meet again when the body of an unidentified woman is found in Griffith Park.
 Cheryl comes off as conspiratorial and Lawrence believes she is pretending and obsessing about the case; he believes she is telling the truth that she saw something, but does not think what she saw was reality.
 She is forcibly admitted to an insane asylum after Albert surreptitiously types threatening letters from Cheryl to him to frame her as crazy and a threat to his safety.